rmbharris/Manuscript/Analysis_on_Figures.md

 # Figure 1

 ![Figure 1](https://github.com/ZiliangTian/Manuscript/blob/master/Figure1.png)
 Figure 1: The left is differences in the spatial coverage between CCAM-ensemble and BARRA-TA.
-Blue is the 10 km-resolution CCAM-ensemble grid and in red indicates the area where the 1.5km0resolution BARRA-TA grid downscaled to 10 km-resolution extends beyond the CCAM-ensemble coverage.
+Blue is the 10 km-resolution CCAM-ensemble grid and in red indicates the area where the 1.5km resolution BARRA-TA grid downscaled to 10 km-resolution extends beyond the CCAM-ensemble coverage.
 The right top one is one of the soil parameters (Volume fraction of condensed water in soil at critical point) in BARRA-TA.
 The right bottom one is two soil types in CCAM

 ## Comments
 * It is inaccuracy to compare soil typw with soil parameters;